anegg0/gr0wing-hugo/content/posts/2013-01-07-speedlinking.md

 I wish you the best mindset and lots of meaningful experiences for 2013.

-<a href="http://www.gr0wing.com/about-this-blog/" target="_blank">&#8220;Growing The Roots Of Happiness&#8221;</a> hasn&#8217;t celebrated its first year of existence yet, but its audience is increasing rapidly, I&#8217;m happy to count you among those who&#8217;ll be able to say they have seen this project start :)
+<a href="http://www.gr0wing.com/about-this-blog/" target="_blank">"Growing The Roots Of Happiness"</a> hasn&#8217;t celebrated its first year of existence yet, but its audience is increasing rapidly, I&#8217;m happy to count you among those who&#8217;ll be able to say they have seen this project start :)

 I&#8217;d also like to share a few websites/blog that I&#8217;ve discovered and liked, so you can start this year with material to support your efforts toward more happiness and growth: